nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Representatives

 Supporting the network by running a representative is recommended for many services, however it is not recommended that voting nodes are used for heavy RPC or work generation activities.
-Wherever possible, integration should utilize separate machines for their integration nodes and consensus-producing, voting nodes.
+Wherever possible, integrations should utilize separate machines for their integration nodes and consensus-producing, voting nodes.

 ---